mmta/arkime-wise/README.md

-# Docker image for Moloch Wise
+# Docker image for Arkime Wise

-See https://github.com/aol/moloch/wiki/WISE for info on Moloch Wise.
+See https://arkime.com/wise for info on Arkime Wise.

-This repo builds a standalone (without the Moloch stuff) docker image for it.
+This repo builds a standalone (without the Arkime/Moloch stuff) docker image for it.

 ## Building the image